-We envisage that R/V Melville and R/V Roger Revelle in particular may be used in the future for natural isotope tracer studies, (e.g., 14-C, 3-H).
-For these reasons, all work involving radioisotopes at concentrations beyond their natural levels, must, in principle, be carried out in isotope usage vans.
-This work includes isotope handling, counting, autoradiography, etc. Areas on deck, where incubations are carried out, should be monitored for potential spills on a regular basis (e.g., after heavy use) and regular hosing down of these areas is strongly encouraged.
+For these reasons, all protocols involving radioisotopes at concentrations beyond their natural backgrounds levels must be carried out in isotope usage vans.
+This work includes radioisotope handling, sample preparation, counting, autoradiography, etc. Areas on deck where incubations are carried out should be monitored for potential spills on a regular basis (e.g., after heavy use) and kept free of loose contamination.

 Stable Isotope Work

 For the use of stable isotopes no contamination tests are possible.
-This, of course, does not preclude chances of serious contamination, which may jeopardize work of other investigators.
-The isotope user, however, is required to submit a detailed protocol for the isotope usage envisioned at the time a shiptime request is made.
-On the basis of this protocol the Isotope Usage Panel shall make a recommendation on the particular program in consultation with the PI.
+This does not preclude chances of serious contamination, which may jeopardize work of other investigators.
+The stable isotope user is therefore required to submit a detailed protocol when a shiptime request is made.
+On the basis of this protocol the Isotope Use Committee shall make a recommendation on the particular program in consultation with the PI.

 Submission of Isotope Use Plans

 At the time an official request is made for the use of a research vessel of the SIO fleet it should be clearly indicated whether the use of isotopes is envisaged.
 It is realized that precise details cannot be made available a few years in advance, but it is expected that A "Request for Isotope Usage on SIO Vessels" form will be filed before the deadlines described below.

 The application can be emailed (following the directions on the application) or sent by regular mail to:

 c/o Ship Scheduling Office, 0210